 If you are writing good content and people are sharing and reading that content then you will be more visible.
 People will start to link to you on social media sites (Pinterest, Twitter, Facebook, etc.) and this shows Google that you matter.
 They will boost your page up in the rankings which will bring more traffic to your site.

 There are only so many creative ways you can share your “products” page or your “services” page on your Twitter feed before it really starts to look old and people unfollow you.
-Fresh blog posts on the other hand give your followers something to look forward to and you don’t feel like a pusher!
+Fresh blog posts, on the other hand, give your followers something to look forward to and you don’t feel like a pusher!
 If you want to drive traffic and generate sales then your business needs a blog!